Mpule Kwelagobe: Modeling and pageantry

 Kwelagobe began her career in modeling and pageantry as a teenager.
 In 1997, she entered Miss Botswana 1997 while still a high school student.
-She ultimately won the title, becoming the youngest woman to ever win Miss Botswana at only 17.
+She became the youngest woman to win Miss Botswana, at only 17.
 As Miss Botswana, Kwelagobe represented Botswana at Miss World 1997 in Mahé, Seychelles, where she was unplaced.

 Kwelagobe returned to pageantry two years later, being crowned Miss Universe Botswana 1999, becoming the inaugural holder of the title.
 She subsequently became the first woman to represent Botswana in the Miss Universe competition, competing in Miss Universe 1999 in Chaguaramas, Trinidad and Tobago.
-Kwelagobe advanced to the top ten, then the top five, and was ultimately declared the winner of the competition, besting first runner-up Miriam Quiambao of the Philippines and second runner-up Diana Nogueira of Spain.
+Kwelagobe advanced to the top ten, then the top five, and was ultimately declared the winner of the competition, ahead of first runner-up Miriam Quiambao of the Philippines and second runner-up Diana Nogueira of Spain.
 With her win, Kwelagobe became the fourth black woman to win Miss Universe, the first black African to win any of the Big Four international beauty pageants, and the first woman from Botswana to win a major international title.